The Man with Two Brains: Plot

 Michael consults with Necessiter, who informs him that brains in tanks do not survive long, with Anne being his longest-living one to date.
-Necessiter recommends transplanting Anne's brain into a body of a recently-deceased woman, revealing that he has perfected a process that could allow him to do so.
-Filling a syringe with window cleaner, the substance used by the Elevator Killer, Michael sees a crowd gathering around an attractive woman hit by a car, and is seen as odd for hoping she will expire, only to see her regain consciousness.
-Michael next selects Fran - a prostitute with an annoying voice - but his conscience prevents him from killing her.
+Necessiter recommends transplanting Anne's brain into a body of a recently deceased woman.
+Filling a syringe with window cleaner, the substance used by the Elevator Killer, Michael sees a crowd gathering around an attractive woman hit by a car.
+Michael is hoping she will expire, only to see her regain consciousness.
+He then targets Fran, a prostitute, but his conscience stops him.
 Stepping into an elevator, he finds that Dolores has just been murdered by the Elevator Killer, who turns out to be Merv Griffin.
 Michael takes Dolores' corpse, and Griffin promises to turn himself in to the police.

-Michael hurriedly takes Dolores's body to Necessiter's lab.
+Michael takes Dolores's body to Necessiter's lab.
 He is stopped by the Austrian police, who suspect him of drunk driving.
-After a series of unusual sobriety tests, the police permit him to leave.
-However, as Dolores' body flails, the police realize that she was not drunk, but dead, and pursue his car.
+After a series of unusual sobriety tests, Michael convinces the police of his sobriety.
+However, as Dolores' body flails, the police realize that she was not drunk but dead and pursue his car.
 Michael makes it to the lab, where Necessiter transfers Anne's consciousness to Dolores's body, which is viewed by the stunned policemen.
 In the process, Michael is electrically shocked by the equipment and falls into a coma.

 Waking up six weeks later, Michael meets Anne in Dolores's body.
-Anne is a compulsive eater, and has gained considerable weight in her new body.
+Anne is a compulsive eater and has gained considerable weight in her new body.
 Michael loves Anne for who she is, and they get married.
-A note in the credits requests that the audience report the whereabouts of Merv Griffin if they see him.
+A note in the credits reports that Merv Griffin did not turn himself in as promised and requests that the audience report the whereabouts of Griffin if they see him.